Γ

 • Jiri Studnicky of H4H Naturals learned herbal medicine from his 102-year-old pharmacist grandmother.

-• Symphytum officinale, also known as comfrey, has a long history as a medicinal plant.
+• Symphytum officinale, also known as common comfrey, has a long history as a medicinal plant.

 • Modern research confirms the impressive effectiveness of comfrey ointment.